-But which one will be right for your small business depends on a number of factors, from your business size to the functionality you require.
-In this comprehensive guide, we compare the features and pricing of the market leading platforms.
+But which one is right for your small business?
+It depends on a number of factors, including your business size and the functionality you require.
+In this comprehensive guide, we compare the features and pricing of the market-leading platforms.

 Read on for a full breakdown or compare the best option for you now.